jjmontesl/cubesviewer/doc/guide/cubesviewer-static.md

 note that **the order of inclusion of Javascript files is critical** (  though you could remove optional components).

 (Note: the first CSS link, *screen.css*, is not required.
-It applies default fonts and styles and may be ignored if you already have applied styles to your site.
-This may be changed in the future.)
+It applies default fonts and styles and may be ignored if you already have applied styles to your site.)

 ```
     <link rel="stylesheet" href="../web/static/css/blueprint/screen.css" type="text/css" media="screen, projection">